syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 {% endhighlight %}

-The above code example works only when `ShowOutliningCollapsers` property of EditControl is true.
+The above code example works only when `ShowOutliningCollapsers` property of EditControl is `true`.

 ![](Syntax-Highlighting-and-Code-Coloring_images/Syntax-Highlighting-and-Code-Coloring_img30.png)